tinamayswinkels/7-day-photography/_docs/b-7-Day-Challenge/day-7.md

 There are three elements used to manipulate light that we must balance in order to take a well exposed photo; **Aperture**, **Shutter Speed** & **ISO**.
 In order to find the correct balance, we must first understand each element & what they do, starting with **Aperture**.

 ![](/uploads/screen-shot-2020-05-22-at-4-48-26-pm.png){: width="800" height="363"}

+**Aperture** controls the amount of light coming into the camera body which impacts 2 main things; the brightness of the image & the depth of field of the image